dddraxxx/dddraxxx.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I graduated from [City University of Hong Kong]() with a major in [computer science]() and minor in [math]().
-My research interest lies in Artificial Intelligence, especially [computer vision]() and the [generalization of AI](), including: 3D representation in vision, multi-modal (vision-language) and self-supervised methods, generative models, and policy learning for AI agents.
+My research interest lies in Artificial Intelligence, especially [computer vision]() and the [generalization of AI](), including:multi-modal (vision-language) and self-supervised methods, generative models, 3D representation in vision, [explainable AI]() and policy learning for AI agents.
 Also, I am also passionate about applying AI to real-world problems, particularly in the field of [medical diagnosis]().

 I am now seeking a Ph.D. position.
 Feel free to contact me if you are interested in my research.